gabriel-garcez/RestAPIAutomationChallenge/README.md

 Automation of API: https://rickandmortyapi.com/

-Contains:

-- Rest Assured
+## In order to execute you should have

+● Java
+● Maven
+● IDE
+● JUnit
+● Rest-Assured

+## Validations and Practices

-- Status Code Validation
+● Status code Validation

-- Request Header Validation
+● Response payload Validation

-- Response Payload Validation
+● Response headers Validation

-- Page Object
+● Page Object Model
-- JUnit
-- Java